Taking an Active Approach to School Uniforms

 Why the decision to change?

 Recent study by the University of Canberra has found that girls are 19% less active than boys of the same age.
-The study, published in the journal PLOS ONE, noted that on average, girls take almost 2,000 fewer steps a day than boys, and eight-year-old girls had 18 per cent lower cardioidrespiratory fitness than boys of the same age.
+The study, published in the journal PLOS ONE, noted that on average, girls take almost 2,000 fewer steps a day than boys, and eight-year-old girls had 18 percent lower cardio respiratory fitness than boys of the same age.

 The findings suggest that school is a stronger influence on boys’ activity levels compared to girls, and that there needed to be more physical activity opportunities provided to girls.
 In an unrelated study published in the Journal of Gender Studies, it was found skirts and dresses “restrict movement in real ways; wearers must negotiate how they sit, how they play, and how quickly they move.
 Skirt-wearing, consciously and unconsciously, imposes considerations of modesty and immodesty, in ways that trousers do not”.